 Patients treated with ENHERTU may be at increased risk of developing left ventricular dysfunction.
 Left ventricular ejection fraction (LVEF) decrease has been observed with anti-HER2 therapies, including ENHERTU.
 Assess LVEF prior to initiation of ENHERTU and at regular intervals during treatment as clinically indicated.
 Manage LVEF decrease through treatment interruption.
 When LVEF is >45% and absolute decrease from baseline is 10-20%, continue treatment with ENHERTU.
 When LVEF is 40-45% and absolute decrease from baseline is <10%, continue treatment with ENHERTU and repeat LVEF assessment within 3 weeks.
-When LVEF is 40-45% and absolute decrease from baseline is <10%, continue treatment with ENHERTU and repeat LVEF assessment within 3 weeks.
+When LVEF is 40-45% and absolute decrease from baseline is 10-20%, interrupt ENHERTU and repeat LVEF assessment within 3 weeks.
 If LVEF has not recovered to within 10% from baseline, permanently discontinue ENHERTU.
-If LVEF recovers to within 10% from baseline, resume treatment with ENHERTU and repeat LVEF assessment within 3 weeks.
-If LVEF of <40% or absolute decrease from baseline is >20%, interrupt ENHERTU and repeat LVEF assessment within 3 weeks.
-If LVEF of <40% or absolute decrease from baseline is >20% is confirmed, permanently discontinue ENHERTU.
+If LVEF recovers to within 10% from baseline, resume treatment with ENHERTU at the same dose.
+When LVEF is <40% or absolute decrease from baseline is >20%, interrupt ENHERTU and repeat LVEF assessment within 3 weeks.
+If LVEF of <40% or absolute decrease from baseline of >20% is confirmed, permanently discontinue ENHERTU.
 Permanently discontinue ENHERTU in patients with symptomatic congestive heart failure.
 Treatment with ENHERTU has not been studied in patients with a history of clinically significant cardiac disease or LVEF <50% prior to initiation of treatment.